Practicing bed mobility exercises after a spinal cord injury (SCI) can help improve your ability to transfer in and out of bed and sit upright.

-For some, it can be easier to get up by turning to the side first.
+For some, it can be easier to get up by leaning to one side.
 This bed mobility exercise for spinal cord injury patients helps you practice lifting the trunk from the side.

 Roll over to your right side (see exercise #1), prop your upper body up with your right forearm, and use your left arm to help keep you balanced.

-Press down with your hands and straighten your elbows to lift the torso.
+Press down with your right hand as you straighten the right elbow to lift the torso.
 Your body should almost look like a sideways “J.”

-Up next, we’ll discuss adaptive tools spinal cord injury patients can use to improve bed mobility.
+Up next, we’ll discuss adaptive tools that individuals with spinal cord injuries can use to improve their bed mobility.

-Especially at the beginning, spinal cord injury patients may need to rely on adaptive tools for extra support as they develop their strength and mobility.
+In the beginning of recovery, individuals with a spinal cord injury may need to rely on adaptive tools for extra support as they develop their strength and mobility.

 - Leg Lifter.
-Especially if you have paralysis in the hands, you might struggle to lift and move the legs.
-In such cases, you can use a leg lifter, which is a rope with a loop at each end.
+Especially if you have paralysis in the lower body, you might struggle to lift and move the legs.
+In such cases, individuals with paraplegia can use a leg lifter, which is a rope with a loop at each end.
 Place a foot inside one loop and your arm in the other loop.
-Then, pull your arm to maneuver the leg in and out of bed.
+Then, use your arms to maneuver the leg in and out of bed.

 - Bed Rail.
 A bed rail is a handle that slides under the mattress to provide a safe and stable surface to hold onto as you transfer on and off your bed.

 - Bed Rope Ladder.
 A bed rope ladder is an assistive device that attaches to your bed frame.
 By working your way up the rungs, you can get into an upright sitting position.
-Similarly, by working your way down, you can lower your torso into a supine position.
+Similarly, by working your way down, you can lower yourself into a flat position.

 The only way to improve your functional abilities after a spinal cord injury is through repetitive and task-specific practice.
 When individuals rely too heavily on adaptive tools, they‘re not practicing the movements necessary to promote neurological adaptations in the spinal cord.

-Ultimately, spinal cord injury patients should aim to wean off adaptive tools.
-In the following section, we’ll discuss how participating in physical and occupational therapy can help some SCI patients improve their bed mobility skills.
+Ultimately, patients with a spinal cord injury should aim to wean off adaptive tools.
+In the following section, we’ll discuss how participating in physical and occupational therapy can help some individuals with an SCI improve their bed mobility skills.

 Rehabilitative Therapies That Can Help Improve Bed Mobility

-Generally, bed mobility is a skill spinal cord injury patients develop in occupational therapy.
+Generally, bed mobility is a skill that patients can practice in occupational therapy for spinal cord rehabilitation.
 However, physical therapy can also play an essential role in improving bed mobility.